Islamic ceramics from the Susa site: The different types of ceramic

-Islamic Unglazed ceramics
+Unglazed ceramics

 Numerous production, varied from the point of view of forms, decorations and quality, unglazed ceramic was produced throughout the period.
-There are jugs, pitchers (the first not having a spout, unlike the second), jars, their supports and lids, open shapes (pots, bowls, vases), lamps.
+There are jugs, pitchers, jars, their supports and lids, open shapes (pots, bowls, vases), lamps.

 The shapes sometimes make it possible to distinguish the periods.
 This is the case for the jugs and pitchers, the most important group preserved: the first are placed in the lineage of the Sassanid forms (pear-shaped, slender body, narrow neck marked at the base by a projection, etc.); they disappeared in the 8th century in favor of a type of pear-shaped pitcher, the surface of which was treated in a new way, with veins made by applying a wet cloth or hands before cooking.

 A jug, inspired by Sassanid models, appeared at the same time - late 7th-early 8th century.
 Its decoration is gouged (hollowed out with a gouge) and incised, its high quality paste reflects the refinement of these series, which disappeared at the beginning of the 9th century.

 Another jug, whose origins date back to Mediterranean metal, was made during this period, in two parts molded separately and put together with mud.
 Like other Abbasid pieces, it has an updated profile.
-In the middle of the 8th century, egg-shell pieces, with an extremely fine paste, began to be produced.Inspired by metallic samples, they are of two types, with a double casing profile or with a globular body decorated with fine incisions.
+In the middle of the 8th century, egg-shell pieces with a fine paste began to be produced.
+Inspired by metallic samples, they are of two types, with a double casing profile or with a globular body decorated with fine incisions.
 Egg-shells were produced until the middle of the tenth century, but the shapes gradually became heavier.

-On top of that, establish a typology of each type of object: pots and jars, which serve to protect the food from insects and dust.Some of the objects, In the Parthian tradition, were made in the shape of cups or decorations (mid-8th - 10th century), some others in a circular and flat shape, with a button in strong relief and an incised or combed decoration, (from the middle of the 8th century).
+Some of the objects, in the Parthian tradition, were made in the shape of cups or decorations (mid-8th - 10th century), some others in a circular and flat shape, with a button in strong relief and an incised or combed decoration (middle of the 8th century).

 For the jars, it is from the decoration that is classified as the pieces, the Sassanid form being perpetuated until the 13th century.
-Thus, the bands molded and applied with the slip, with friezes of lions passing, derived from the Sassanid model, are typical of the beginning of the period (7th - 8th century) and of the region of the site, Khuzistan.The relief decorations, plant or animal, are applied with slip and finely incised, although they were created before the Islamic period, they were s mainly made at the beginning of the Abbasid period.
+Thus, the bands molded and applied with the slip, with friezes of lions passing, derived from the Sassanid model, are typical of the beginning of the period (7th - 8th century) and of the region of the site, Khuzistan.The relief decorations, plant or animal, are applied with slip and finely incised, although they were created before the Islamic period, they were mainly made at the beginning of the Abbasid period.
 As for the molded and applied decoration, it may have appeared at the end of the 8th century (palmettes, stylized florets, incised ribbons).
-In the 11th century, we find interwoven ribbons and animal motifs applied to jars of very coarse yellow paste.
+Jars from the 11th century had interwoven ribbons and animal motifs applied with coarse yellow paste.